Social Stories for School Behavior

 Try using a social story to teach your student about classroom behaviors and how to act appropriately when at school!

-Educators strive to create a supportive, respectful and structured classroom, and students are an important part of that learning environment!
+Educators strive to create a supportive, respectful, and structured classroom, and students are an important part of that learning environment!
 Some students, particularly those with disabilities, may struggle to understand how to act in class and school.

-Social stories, which provide a narrative-based approach, can be a versatile tool to teach expected behaviors, transitions and social norms.
+Social stories, which provide a narrative-based approach, can be a versatile tool to teach expected behaviors, transitions, and social norms.

-Social stories can be used to help students understand and adopt appropriate classroom behaviors such as raising their hand, working quietly, listening while others are speaking and more.
+Social stories can be used to help students understand and adopt appropriate classroom behaviors such as raising their hand, working quietly, listening while others are speaking, and more.

 Incorporating a student’s special interest area (SIA), such as a favorite cartoon character or superhero, may also help to reinforce the lesson in each story and encourage the student to practice appropriate behaviors.

 Ready to try using a social story?
-Our team of consultants have compiled customizable social stories in both Powerpoint and narrated formats for you to adapt for your use.
+Our team of consultants has compiled customizable social stories in both PowerPoint and narrated formats for you to adapt for your use.
 We even offer tips for tailoring the social stories to your student’s interests to make them more engaging and effective.
 Whether you’re an educator looking for fresh strategies or a parent searching for additional resources, you’ll want to bookmark this compilation of social stories!

-These behavior social stories may benefit your students.
-They can be downloaded, saved and edited to suit your needs.
-The * notation indicates the story is formatted in a Power Point presentation and the ** notation indicates a Power Point with sound narration.
-Each Power Point has animation included on each slide.
+These social stories may benefit your students.
+They can be downloaded, saved, and edited to suit your needs.
+The * notation indicates the story is formatted in a PowerPoint presentation, and the ** notation indicates a PowerPoint with sound narration.
+Each PowerPoint has animation included on each slide.
 Some occur automatically – some occur on a “click”.
 Feel free to send comments or questions to [email protected].

 Beethoven Social Story (behaviors of concern: hitting, language, and pushing)